 - Fill each pocket by hand with a handful of stuffing mixture.
 You’ll have enough to do four pork chops.
 Push the stuffing towards the bone and mush it in tight!

-- Brush the top of the pork chop with mustard (horseradish, deli, dijon – whatever you have) and spritz with a touch of olive oil spray
+- Brush the sides of each pork chop with mustard (horseradish, deli, dijon – whatever you have) and spritz with a touch of olive oil spray

-- When the oven is ready, place pork chops in the basket in a single layer and air fry for 8 minutes (no need to flip pork chops)
+- Place pork chops in the basket in a single layer and air fry for 8 minutes (no need to flip pork chops)

-- Check internal temp of pork chop meat (not bone) with an instant read thermometer to be sure the internal temperature reaches 145º
+- Check internal temp of pork chop meat (not bone) with an instant read thermometer to be sure the internal temperature is 145º

 - Remove from air-fryer basket and serve!